- Installation at Blue Mountain Center

 See you soon!

-Photo credits: Eddie Haynes, Erica Harris and Taryn
+Photo credits: Eddie Haynes & Erica Harris

 Some collaborations, collages & scenes from a 2 month residency at Sacatar Foundation, on the Bay of All Saints, in Itaparica, Bahia, Brazil.